PaulaGarciaMolina/QNLP_Qiskit_Hackathon/README.md

   - **sentiment analysis**:
     - *2 qubit multi-classification* : train a single classifier evaluated on the entire training set.
 The 2 qubit output (|00>, |01>, |10> or |11>) corresponds to one of our four sentiments.
     - *1 versus 1*: Train 6 1v1 binary classifiers (happy v sad, happy v angry, etc.), each evaluated on a restricted training set of sentences corresponding to either label.
 The most popular prediction is chosen as the final output.
 By using a binary classifier, a sentence can be represented with a single qubit which halves the number of parameters to be optimized.
     - *1 versus all*: Train 4 binary classifiers (happy v not happy, sad v not sad, etc.), each evaluated on the entire training set with modified labels.
 The largest amplitude is chosen as the final prediction.
+Note that in our results, this was trained with a more limited dataset.
   - **semantic interpretation**:
     - Train a single classifier which computes the similarity between the 2 output qubits of an English sentence circuit and the 2 output qubits of a Spanish circuit.